alex-petrenko/sample-factory/docs/07-advanced-topics/multi-policy-training.md

 ## Single-agent environments

 Multi-policy training with single-agent environments is equivalent to just running multiple experiments with different seeds.
-We actually recommend doing that because experiment monitoring is easier this way.
+We actually recommend running separate experiments in this case because experiment monitoring is easier this way.

 ## Multi-agent environments